 Owensboro is on the move!

 Owensboro is the industrial, medical, retail and cultural hub of western Kentucky.
 The City is strategically located on the southern banks of the Ohio River, which provides a majestic backdrop to our ambitious Downtown Revitalization initiative and Riverfront Master Plan.
-The $270 million public and private downtown and riverfront investment is in the initial stages with a beautiful river front park, two downtown hotels and a convention center.
+The $270 million public and private downtown and riverfront investment moving along with the completion of construction of a beautiful river front park, two downtown hotels (one due to open this year) and the Owensboro Convention Center convention center.

 Location & Transportation